AndreVarandas/nodedex/README.md

 ## Why?

-Github user [fanzeyi](https://github.com/fanzeyi) created a nice repository, a pokedex, all data about pokemon in JSON files - [https://github.com/fanzeyi/pokemon.json](https://github.com/fanzeyi/pokemon.json).
+Github user [fanzeyi](https://github.com/fanzeyi) created a nice repository, containing all data about pokemon in JSON files - [https://github.com/fanzeyi/pokemon.json](https://github.com/fanzeyi/pokemon.json).

 I needed a pokedex API, so I made this one, using the data provided by [fanzeyi](https://github.com/fanzeyi).

 This project, is a simple express application with a mongodb database.
-The database will hold the data as in the json files and express provides the corresponding routes.
+The database will hold the data, the json files, and express provides the corresponding routes.

 ## Requirements